Fundamental limitations on photoisomerization from thermodynamic resource theories

-Photoisomerization begins with a molecule in its thermal state, which the lowest electronic energy eigenstate approximates well.
-The electronic energy levels depend on the heavy atoms' coordinates, which are parameterized with an angle $\varphi$.
-The dependence follows from the electronic energy-level spacing's far exceeding the energy spacings associated with the molecule's vibrations and rotations~\cite{nitzan2006chemical}.
-The ground electronic level exhibits two wells, centered near $\varphi = 0$ and $\varphi = \pi$, separated by an energy barrier.
-These angles define two conformations, or isomers, of the molecule.
-Called \emph{cis} and \emph{trans} states, the isomers are shown schematically in Fig.~\ref{Fig:1}.
+Figure~\ref{Fig:1} depicts a photoisomer and its energy landscape.
+Photoisomerization, or switching, begins with the molecule in its thermal state.
+The lowest electronic energy eigenstate approximates the room-temperature thermal state well.
+The heavy atoms' positions are parameterized with an angle $\varphi$. $\varphi$ determines the electronic energy levels, because the electronic energy spacing far exceeds the energy spacings associated with the molecule's vibrations and rotations~\cite{nitzan2006chemical}.
+The ground electronic level exhibits two wells, centered near $\varphi = 0$ and $\varphi = \pi$.
+An energy barrier separates the well. $\varphi = 0, \pi$ define two conformations, or isomers, of the molecule: the \emph{cis} and \emph{trans} configurations.
 Low-lying excited electronic states can lack energy barriers.
-If excited by light, therefore, the molecule has the opportunity to change configurations while relaxing, in contact with its environment, back to the lower electronic level.
+If excited by light, therefore, the molecule has the opportunity to change configurations while relaxing, in contact with its environment, to the lower electronic level.
 The probability of changing conformation during relaxation is called the ``photoisomerization yield.''

 The yield is difficult to predict for several reasons.
 First, dynamical factors determine the yield over intermediate time scales.
 These times exceed the time needed for the electronic DOF to relax to its ground state but are shorter than the time over which the whole molecule thermalizes.
 This intermediacy precludes straightforward thermodynamic statements.
 Second, the postexcitation evolution involves nonadiabaticity~\cite{tully2012perspective}, dissipation~\cite{tully2012perspective}, and rare bath fluctuations~\cite{schile2018studying}.

 Hence studying the evolution computationally is difficult, and few general guiding principles exist.
 We need a toolkit for deriving thermodynamic-style bounds on photoisomerization.
 These bounds should incorporate the coupling of quantum mechanical DOFs with small scales and thermal fluctuations.
 To construct such bounds, we turn to QI theory.